kicaj29/aws/ArchitectingAndEcosystem/readme.md

 Comparative total cost of ownership analysis (acquisition and operating costs) for running an infrastructure environment end-to-end on-premises or in a co-location facility versus AWS.
 TCO analysis is used by our customers in comparing the costs of running an entire infrastructure environment or specific workload on premises or in a co-location facility versus on AWS and in paralleling an existing AWS workload with an on premises or co-location setup.

+To perform a TCO you need to document all of the costs you’re incurring today to run your IT operations.
+That includes facilities equipment installation and data center security costs.
+That way you get to compare the full cost of running your IT on-premises today, to running it in the cloud.

 * Operational expenses (opex) - day-to-day expenses, no long-term investment
 * Capital expenses (capex) - long-term investment, for example: purchasing a building, servers, printers.
 * Labor costs associated with on-premises operations - for example network configuration technicians